Travel and living internationally

 What countries have a waiting period due to malaria?

-Canadian Blood Services uses the United States Centers for Disease Control (CDC) malaria information to determine which countries have malaria risk.
-Check the malaria risk of the countries you’ve visited here.
+Canadian Blood Services uses the United States Centers for Disease Control (CDC) malaria information to determine which regions have occurrences of malaria that are high enough to require medications to prevent infection.
+Check this list to determine if the region you’ve recently lived in or travelled to has a high occurrence of malaria.

-I’ve travelled to a malaria risk area.
+I’ve travelled to, or lived in, a region where medications are recommended to prevent malaria.
 How long do I have to wait to donate blood or platelets?

-Your waiting period to donate whole blood or platelets will depend on the length of your stay in certain countries/regions.
+Your waiting period to donate whole blood or platelets will depend on the length of your stay in certain regions.
+This is because the risk of infection diminishes over time.

-- If your stay in a malaria risk area was less than one day, you may be able to donate depending on where you were.
+- If your stay was less than one day, you may be able to donate depending on where you were.

-- If your stay in a malaria risk area was less than 6 months, you will need to wait 3 months from the date of your return.
+- If your stay was less than 6 months, you will need to wait 3 months from the date you left a malaria-endemic region.

 - If your stay was 6 months or more, you will need to wait 3 years.

-If you’ve had malaria more than 6 months ago or are in the waiting period to donate whole blood or platelets because of travel to a malaria risk country, you may be eligible to donate source plasma.
-Source plasma is collected through a process called plasmapheresis and is used to produce products used to treat patients.
+If you’ve had malaria more than six months ago or are in the waiting period to donate whole blood or platelets because of recent travel, you may be eligible to donate plasma.
+Plasma is vital for manufacturing life-saving medications.
 This type of donation is available at some Canadian Blood Services clinics.

-If you are interested in making an apheresis plasma donation, or have any questions about your travel and eligibility to donate please call us at 1-888-236-6283 for more information.
+If you are interested in making a plasma donation, joining the stem cell registry, or have any questions about your eligibility to donate, please call us at 1 888 236-6283 for more information.